 How do you like your morning brew?
 If you're one of the majority of us who like their coffee & cocoa sweet, adding a spoonful of sugar makes all the difference.
 But while there are lots of coffee sweeteners you can use, not all are created equal.

-Today we’re digging into the most common sugar substitutes for coffee and hot cocoa, including some alternatives you may never have even heard of.
+Today we're digging into the most common sugar substitutes for coffee and hot cocoa, including the best sugar alternative for coffee you may never have even heard of.
 Because if you carefully consider your sugar substitute for coffee, the right one will allow you to enjoy your cuppa with all of the delicious and none of the guilt.

 Best Sugar Substitutes for Coffee

-If you don’t like the experimentation involved in trying different types of sweeteners for coffee or hot cocoa, try one of the dozen-and-a-half explored below.
+If you don’t like the experimentation involved in trying different types of natural sweeteners for coffee or hot cocoa, try one of the twenty or so explored below.

-Date syrup is a natural sweetener that’s rich in fiber & minerals, making it a healthy alternative to regular sugar.
-It’s made directly from dates, which are high in antioxidants and have been found to have anti-inflammatory properties.
+Date syrup is a natural sugar replacement for coffee that's rich in fiber & minerals, making it a healthy alternative to white sugar.
+It's made directly from dates, which are high in antioxidants and have been found to have anti-inflammatory properties.

 Date syrup has a rich, caramel-like flavor that goes exceptionally well with coffee.
 It also has a lower glycemic index than regular sugar, which means it does not cause blood sugar spikes, though it's still a form of sugar and should be consumed in moderation.